mgrebenets/mgrebenets.github.io/_posts/2015-01-29-bamboo-vs-jenkins.md

 ### Bamboo Remote Agent
 Things you definitely need to know in regards to Bamboo remote agent.

 [The rumor has it that] Atlassian are using Mac OS X to develop their products, including Bamboo, but OS X is never ever listed as _officially_ supported.
 Indeed, why would you choose to run your JIRA, Stash, Bamboo, whatever, on OS X server?
-Hopefully with increasing demand for iOS CI Atlassian will put a bit higher priority on fixing Bamboo issues for OS X, and there's plenty btw.
+Hopefully with increasing demand for iOS CI Atlassian will put a bit higher priority on fixing Bamboo issues for OS X, and there's plenty, btw.

 Before you even start using remote agent on OS X, you have to experience a bit of pain [when trying to set it up]({% post_url 2015-02-01-bamboo-remote-agent%}).

 Major and the most important group of issues is related to **Artifacts Sharing**.

 Whenever your remote agent finishes a build stage it is most often producing build artifacts.
 It _doesn't matter_ if those artifacts are shared or not, they must be copied to the server anyway.
 That is part of distributed build system.
 Your remote agent can go offline any time, your build plan jobs can run on different agents with different capabilities and artifacts must be passed from one agent to another.
-All in all, the reality is - the artifacts must be shared.
+All in all, the reality is - the artifacts must be copied to the server.

 **Problem Proxy**